taubman33/FXDB/README.md

 ## Timeframes

-Timeframes are key in the development cycle.
-You have limited time to code and so much to accomplish!
-Look at all of your planned files and components, and all of the areas of development you are planning and give an estimate of how long each one will take to complete.
-It's always best to pad the time to account for the unknown, so be sure to add an additional hour or two to play it safe.
-As you progress, you can update the "Time Invested" column to keep track of your hours, but that number should turn into "Actual Time" by the presentation day.
-Also, put a winter-themed gif at the top of your readme before you pitch to show you read the instructions thoroughly.

 | Component | Priority | Estimated Time | Time Invested | Actual Time |
 | --- | :---: |  :---: | :---: | :---: |